How AI is Transforming Go-to-Market - > Get the ebook

 What Is ChatSearch Optimization (CSO)?

-CSO—ChatSearch Optimization—is how you get found in AI-driven search engines like ChatGPT, Perplexity, and DeepSeek.
+CSO—ChatSearch Optimization—is how you get found in AI-powered search engines like OpenAI’s ChatGPT, Perplexity, and DeepSeek.

 It’s not SEO.
 It's more like SEO's even nerdier cousin.
 The one who answers in precise, no-fluff sentences, and makes you feel slightly underqualified to be in the conversation because it's so damn knowledgable.